1949 - The two brothers Stefano and Guglielmo Marzocchi founded Marzocchi in 1949.

 1957 - Marzocchi moves its premises to Casalecchio

 In 1957, the company moved to a more suitable "shed" in Casalecchio di Reno.

 Thanks to the motorcycle boom, business development in those years was substantial.

-In the mid-50s, when the production of motorcycles suffered a sharp decline, the Marzocchi brothers thought about product diversification, resuming a draft gear pump previously initiated at Ducati during the Second World War for the Messerschmitt airplane factory.
+In the mid-50s, when the production of motorcycles suffered a sharp decline, the Marzocchi brothers thought about product diversification, resuming a draft gear pump previously initiated at Ducati during the Second World War.

 1961 - Marzocchi Pompe is born

 The Marzocchi Brothers convinced to diversify production founding Marzocchi Pompe Srl.
 Pump number 1 was created.
 Marzocchi Spa began to focus on the production of suspension for motorcycles.
 The growth of the two production sectors in the 60s led to the establishment of two separate companies: Marzocchi Pompe SRL and Marzocchi SPA.
 The first taking care of the design and manufacture of hydraulic pumps, the second dealing with suspension for motorcycles.